 Who is Frost-Arnett Company?

 You may see Frost-Arnett listed on your credit report as a collections account.
 It may appear as ‘frost arnett comp’.
-This can happen if you owe a creditor money and they’ve hired Frost-Arnett to collect that money.
+This can happen if you didn’t pay a bill.

 How can I remove Frost-Arnett from my credit report?